kalnajslab-org/.github/profile/README.md

 #### PlatformIO IDE
 - Open VSCode
-- Install the PlatfromIO extension.
+- Install the PlatformIO extension.
+- Extra credit: Install the excellent Serial Monitor extension from Microsoft.

 That should be it.
 An "alien" button will appear on the left toolbar, and "house" and "camera" buttons will appear on the bottom status bar.